Wong How Man

-Wong How Man (born 1949) is a Chinese explorer, writer and photojournalist from Hong Kong.
+'Wong How Man(born 1949) is a Chinese explorer, writer and photojournalist from Hong Kong.
 Wong is the founder and President of the China Exploration & Research Society (CERS).
-In 2002, Time Magazine honored Wong as one of their 25 Asian Heroes, calling him 'China's most accomplished living explorer.'
+In 2002, Time Magazine honored Wong as one of their 25 Asian Heroes, calling him 'China's most accomplished living explorer.

 Early life and education

 Wong was born in Hong Kong.
-Wong studied journalism and art in the United States.
-With degrees from the university of Wisconsin, River Falls, including an Honorary Doctorate.
+Wong studied in Wah Yan College, Kowloon in Hong Kong before studying journalism and art in the United States and earned degrees from the University of Wisconsin, River Falls, including an honorary doctorate.

 Career

 In 1974, Wong began exploring China as a journalist.

 In 1982, Wong became an explorer with National Geographic Society, until 1986.

 In 1986, Wong founded the China Exploration & Research Society] (CERS), first in the United States and later moved to Hong Kong, a preeminent nonprofit organization specializing in exploration, research, conservation and education in remote China and periphery countries like Myanmar, Laos, Bhutan and the Philippines.

 Wong led six major expeditions for the National Geographic magazine.
 His writing for the National Geographic was nominated for the Overseas Press Club Award of America.
 In his 1985 National Geographic expedition, Wong led a team that found a new source of the Yangtze River and documented this expedition in his 1989 book, Exploring the Yangtze: China's Longest River.
 During this expedition he came across the hanging coffins and developed a long life obsession with this particular historical custom, which later became the topic of an award-winning documentary by Discovery Channel.
 Twenty years later, Wong discovered a yet longer source.
 In 2004, Discovery Channel also made an hour-long documentary 'Crossings' about Wong's upbringing and subsequent exploration career.
 Subsequently, Wong led CERS expeditions that pinpointed the source of the Mekong in 2007 and discovered a new source for the Yellow River in 2008.
 In 2011, his team defined the source of the Salween River, followed by that for the Irrawaddy in 2017, and the Brahmaputra in 2018.